gtuck/web3400/php-code-examples.md

 ## Conditional statements

-Conditional statements are a crucial part of any programming language, including PHP, as they allow you to perform different actions based on different conditions.
+Conditional statements are crucial to any programming language, including PHP, as they allow you to perform different actions based on different conditions.
 Here are three examples demonstrating the use of `if`, `if-else`, and `if-elseif-else` in PHP:

 **Using `if` Statement**

-The `if` statement is used to execute a block of code only if a specified condition is true.
+The `if` statement executes a block of code only if a specified condition is true.

    ```php
     /* In this example, the message "It's warm outside!" is printed only if `$temperature` is greater than 25. */